Obosi: Population growth and development

 Since the war, Obosi has had major immigration from elsewhere in Nigeria, such that only one in fifteen residents are considered indigenous to Obosi.
 Including the extensive housing districts in Obosi Kingdom like Maryland, (Presently Fegge), Ata Mpama (Presently in Ogbaru LGA, as ceded in 1983 by Capt.
-Akunobi, the then military Administrator), Ugwuagba, Okpoko, Enekwasumpu, Omaba I, Omaba II, Achaputa, Nkpikpa, Ozala and Little Wood.
+Akunobi, the then military Administrator), Ugwuagba, Enekwasumpu, Achaputa, Nkpikpa, Ozala and Little Wood.
 The school of health technology, Electrical Material Dealers Market, Anambra Broadcasting Service Awada Obosi and Minaj Broadcast International have been important in the development of the Kingdom.
 As of 2020 it has an estimated population of over 1.5 million in the densely populated city.